Saturday, August 15, 2009

 2. Fine chop of couple of cloves of garlic.

-3. Splash a liberal amount of olive oil in a fry pan (or wok) and add
+3. Splash a liberal amount of olive oil in a fry pan (or wok) and add garlic.

 4. Heat garlic until soft.
 (Note: Don't burn garlic or it becomes bitter.
 If you do burn it, discard garlic and oil and start again).